 To really make a difference we must tackle plastic at every stage of its lifecycle – not just when it reaches the ocean but starting with its production.

 We have to understand that the problem of marine plastic pollution is now critical and we have to do something before it is too late.

 It’s high time to take care of OUR BLUE PLANET before it gets converted to A PLASTIC PLANET.

 It’s high time to RETHINK PLASTIC.

-Please note: This form only allows to place fundraising orders only for groups, please go to Shop for individual orders.
+Please note: This form only allows Groups to place fundraising orders.
+Please go to shops for individual orders.